Contact Us Today (424) 372-3112

 A juvenile record covers all documents, court orders, and even reports in a juvenile court file.
 Additionally, it includes any documents relating to the underlying case in the possession of the Department of Justice, Probation Department, and law enforcement officers.

 This record is kept by the police or other designated law enforcement representatives in the State of California.
-Until it is sealed it can be accessed by various other agencies wanting information concerning your child.
+Until it is sealed, various other agencies can access it for information concerning your child.

 The records will be closed and destroyed and treated as if they had never occurred.
 To assist you in the process contact a juvenile criminal attorney serving the area of Los Angeles.
 Our juvenile attorneys will prepare all the essential legal documents to represent you for your court appearance.